-Compared to the previous year, deferred tax assets slightly increased due to a new contingent liability position under SII and due to the fact that employee benefits are newly recognized in the balance sheet following a change of methodology.
+Compared to the previous year, deferred tax assets slightly increased due to a new contingent liability position under SII.
 For further details, please refer to section D.3.

 Investments (other than assets held for index-linked and unit-linked contracts) (R0070)